FrancescoMicunco/weather-app/README.md

 # Getting Started with this Weather App

-We choise to create this project with ReactJs and Typescript
+We have choosen to create this project with ReactJs and Typescript

 ## Available Scripts